 The Northern Limb of the Bushveld Complex (South Africa) is host to the world’s largest resource of platinum-group elements (PGE), along with significant nickel, copper and cobalt in a complex magmatic sulphide ore deposit.
 All of these resources are linked with environmentally-friendly technologies and energy usages in the automotive industry, with the PGE being essential components in catalytic converters, and Ni, Co and Cu critical metals in Electric Vehicle batteries.
 The Northern Limb of the Bushveld is likely going to play a large part in the switch to cleaner automotive technology.

 This PhD project aims to use MLA to unravel complex industry-standard bulk geochemical datasets in order to understand clustering and important correlations for geology and mineralisation.
 This PhD provides an exceptional opportunity to integrate machine learning with traditional geochemistry applied to an extensive company borehole database.

 The University of Exeter’s College of Engineering, Mathematics and Physical Sciences, in partnership with Anglo American, is inviting applications for a fully-funded PhD studentship to commence in September 2020.
 For eligible students the studentship will cover UK/EU tuition fees plus an annual tax-free stipend of at least £15,009 for 3.5 years full-time, or pro rata for part-time study.
-The student will be based at the Camborne School of Mines at the Penryn Campus of the University of Exeter, in Cornwall.
-A research, training and travel support grant will be provided for the student over the course of the project.
+The student will be based at the Camborne School of Mines in the College of Engineering, Mathematics and Physical Sciences at the Penryn Campus of the University of Exeter, in Cornwall.